linagora/openpaas-doc/_docs/integrations/integration-communities-of-a-domain.md

 ---
-title: Integrations - Communities of a Domain
+title: Communities of a Domain
 category: OpenPaaS Integrations
 order: 3
 ---